h5md/h5md/draft.rst

 Time-independent data
 ^^^^^^^^^^^^^^^^^^^^^

-Time-independent data is stored as a regular HDF5 dataset or as HDF5 attribute.
+Time-independent data is stored as a dataset or as an attribute.
 Like for the ``value`` dataset in the case of time-dependent data, data type and array shape are implied by the stored data, where the ``[variable]`` dimension is omitted.
 Further, the optional attribute ``unit`` may be attached.

-Storage as HDF5 attributes is preferred over HDF5 datasets for small amounts of data, in particular when the size of the data is known *a priori* and does not scale with the system size (i.e., the particle number or the simulation volume).
+Storage as attributes is preferred over datasets for small amounts of data, in particular when the size of the data is known *a priori* and does not scale with the system size (i.e., the particle number or the simulation volume).

 Storage order of arrays
 ^^^^^^^^^^^^^^^^^^^^^^^